Podcastindex-org/podcast-namespace/API/Chapters.md

 #### AddNewEpisode
 - `POST /AddNewEpisode`
 This adds a new Episode to the chapter provider.
 The endpoint URL may be defined by the chapter provider.
-The Podcast Hosting service must provide a way to specify this endpoint URL as a parameter.
+The Podcast Hosting service must provide a way to specify this endpoint URL on its configuration panel.

 Parameters:
 - `rss`: RSS feed URL